 The payback of mining is the main factor that matters in the case of profitability.
 There is a risk of overpriced hardware purchases.
 The problem exists in the ASIC miners market on a larger scale.
 The prices of ASIC miners can grow very quickly.

-The risk of cryptocurrency mining is associated with the value of coins since a decrease in the rate can lead to the disadvantage of mining in general.
+The risk is associated with the value of coins since a decrease in the rate can lead to the disadvantage of mining in general.
 Sometimes the cost of electricity exceeds the profit.
 At the same time, the rise in the exchange rate can lead to super-profits in a short period.

 Bitcoin Mining – Q&A